 Initially, CSE has been developed in organizational settings to explain work-related factors such as job-related stress (Brunborg, 2008), job burnout (Peng et al., 2016), work engagement (Lee, 2015), and organizational commitment (for review, see also Chang et al., 2012).
 Beyond organizational settings, CSE has been known to influence life satisfaction (Jiang & Jiang, 2015).
 Despite the overwhelming support for the use of CSE as a predictor variable for work-related factors, past studies have not linked CSE with innovative behavior.
-Simsek, Heavey, and Veiga (2010) indicate that CEO’s CSE influences a firm’s entrepreneurial orientation.
+Simsek, Heavey & Veiga (2010) indicate that CEO’s CSE influences a firm’s entrepreneurial orientation.
 CEOs are typically the ultimate decision-makers in the company, given the limited involvement of shareholders.
-In SMEs, microentrepreneurs will typically take the role of the decision-makers in their company.
-Hence, the firm’s entrepreneurial orientation and innovativeness will depend on the microentrepreneurs’ behaviors.
-Thus, we propose that CSE will influence microentrepreneurs’ innovative behavior.
-We predict that microentrepreneurs who have high core self-evaluations (positive self-evaluations) will be more confident, optimistic, in control, and able to regulate themselves.
+In SMEs, micro-entrepreneurs will typically take the role of the decision-makers in their company.
+Hence, the firm’s entrepreneurial orientation and innovativeness will depend on the micro-entrepreneurs’ behavior.
+Thus, we propose that CSE will influence micro-entrepreneurs’ innovative behavior.
+We predict that micro-entrepreneurs who have high core self-evaluations (positive self-evaluations) will be more confident, optimistic, in control, and able to regulate themselves.
 These tendencies enable them to be more willing to take risks and to innovate in their business.
 Thus, we hypothesize the following:

 Hypothesis 1: Core-self evaluations will have a positive effect on innovative behavior.